slatedocs/slate/source/index.html.md

 --------- | ------- | -----------
 `task_id` | string | The `task_id` is the unique identifier for the task.
 `type` | string | The type of the task.
 Currently, we support `categorization`, `transcription`, `phonecall`, and `comparison`.
-`instruction` | string | A plaintext string explaining the instructions for the task.
+`instruction` | string | A markdown-enabled string explaining the instructions for the task.
+You can use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to show example images, give structure to your instructions, and more.
 `params` | object | An object with the parameters of the task based on the type.
 For `categorization`, for example, this will include `attachment_type`, `attachment`, and `categories`.
 `urgency` | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one-hour response time.
 `response` | object | An object corresponding to the response once the task is completed.
 For `categorization`, it will have the attribute `category`, corresponding to the chosen category.